groegerj/Quill/README.md

 Compiling has been tested along with the source code tree of Cyanogenmod 13 as well as LineageOS 14.1.

+Gradle build files have been added to allow for compiling Quill also the "standard way".

 more to come

 ## Dependencies